raphdamico/framerKit/README.md

 ## Table view

-You can create whole TableViews or just single rows (which fire a custom event when they change).
+You can create whole TableViews or just single rows.
+Both fire a 'DidChange' event when they change.

 ```
 yourTableView = new framerKit.TableView